ShubhamJagtap2000/Computer-Networking/The-OSI-Model.md

 - Browser makes up the application layer

 ### 2. Presentation Layer
-- Data is converted into computer-friendly format
+- Data is converted into computer-friendly format(binary)
 - So, this layer encodes input, compresses it and encrypts it if required

 ### 3. Session layer